a5c-ai/a5c/docs/dev/developer-agent/issue-860-unify-normalize-github-20250917T224248Z.md

 ## Context

-- Issue: #860 — Remove or unify `normalizeGithub` to prevent spec drift.
+- Issue: #860 — Remove or unify legacy GitHub normalizer to prevent spec drift.
-- Current: CLI uses `mapToNE` in `src/providers/github/map.ts`; `src/providers/github/normalize.ts` appears unused and has differing heuristics.
+- Current: CLI uses `mapToNE` in `src/providers/github/map.ts`; a legacy normalizer appears unused and has differing heuristics.

 ## Plan

 - Confirm unused status for `normalizeGithub` by repo search.
-- Remove `src/providers/github/normalize.ts` to enforce a single canonical path.
+- Remove legacy normalizer implementation to enforce a single canonical path.
 - Update docs that reference the old path to point to `mapToNE` / `GitHubProvider.normalize`.
 - Add unit test to assert `cmdNormalize` calls `mapToNE`.